 Most State employees participate in a defined benefit pension plan, which is a cost-sharing multiple-employer benefit plan administered by the Public Employees' Retirement Association ("PERA").
 See Note 19 to the audited financial statements of the State appended to this Official Statement.
-The PERA Health Care Trust Fund subsidizes a portion of the monthly premium through an automatic deduction from the monthly retirement benefit.
+The PERA Health Care Trust Fund held by PERA is a post-employment cost-sharing multiple-employer benefit program under which PERA subsidizes a portion of the monthly premium for health insurance coverage for certain State retirees and the remaining amount of the premium is funded by the benefit recipient through an automatic deduction from the monthly retirement benefit.
 The State does not have any unfunded liability with regard to the PERA Health Care Trust Fund and the State's retirees.
 See Note 20 to the audited financial statements of the State appended to this Official Statement.